Villages in Hertfordshire: 10 of the prettiest places to visit

 Check out our guide to some of the prettiest, most quaint and all round best villages in Hertfordshire

-Although located less than five miles from St. Albans, the large village of Colney Heath has a true village atmosphere.
-There is a quaint windmill now converted and being used as a house.
+The large village of Colney Heath is a traditional place with a true village atmosphere.
+There is even a quaint windmill now converted and being used as a house.

 Preston, home to around 300 people, is a wonderful example of a pretty Hertfordshire village although it’s not without its share of history.
 With buildings including the supposedly haunted ruined Minsden Chapel and also the site of the Princess Helena College, there is a lot to be seen here.

-The village of Braughing is famous for the Braughing Pork Sausage originally made in 1954; with the recipe remaining unchanged since that time.
-This charming village has lots of character with plenty of routes to take a country walk, historic churches to soak in some history, and a farm shop to pick up some locally sourced produce.
+The village of Braughing is famous for the Braughing Pork Sausage originally made in 1954, the recipe remaining unchanged since that time.
+This charming village has lots of character.

 Located in beautiful rural Hertfordshire is the village of Cottered, a quaint and quintessentially British village with a strong community feel.

-The village of Kings Langley has a rich history that is waiting to be explored with everything that a classic village needs.
-Just 21 miles but a world away from the hustle and bustle of central London, there’s lush greenery on the village common, historic buildings and great pubs too.
+The village of Kings Langley has a rich history that is waiting to be explored with everything that a classic village needs including a traditional pub.

-The cosy village of Croxley Green has everything that a traditional village should: a green where children play surrounded by old buildings, an annual village fair including a Maypole dancing session and a few traditional local pubs to keep the locals and visitors entertained.
+The cosy village of Croxley Green has everything that a traditional village should: a green where children play surrounded by old buildings, a yearly village fair including a Maypole dancing session and a few traditional local pubs to keep the locals entertained.

-Bovingdon village with cosy pubs, churches and a community feeling to it has been home to interesting characters including the Olympic bobsleigh champion Tony Nash and is located next to a disused World War II airfield that has been used as a location for several films.
+Bovingdon village with cosy pubs and churches and a community feeling to it has been home to interesting characters including the Olympic bobsleigh champion Tony Nash and is located next to a disused World War II airfield that has been used as a location for several films.

 Located just south of Hitchin is the small parish village of St Ippolyts.
-With timber houses and charmingly wonky buildings galore, this village is steeped in history.
-Visit the historical church that is over 900 years old or see the old timber houses that characterise this pretty settlement.
+With timber houses and rickety buildings galore this village is steeped in history.